adulau/foo.be/_posts/2016-12-30-OpenPGP-really-works.md

 ## Conclusion

-After a day of analysis, PGP is used and significantly used at various layers in my day-to-day activities.
+After a day of analysis, PGP is used and significantly used at various layers of my day-to-day activities.
 I can clearly said "PGP works".
 Indeed, it's not perfect (that's the reality of a lot of cryptosystems) but PGP needs some love at the [IETF](https://datatracker.ietf.org/wg/openpgp/documents/), for the [implementations](http://openpgp.org/software/) or even [some financial support](https://www.gnupg.org/donate/index.html).

 # References